 Author: Annette J. Dobson and Adrian G. Barnett

-It provides a cohesive framework for statistical modelling, with an emphasis on numerical and graphical methods.
+It provides a cohesive framework for statistical modeling, with an emphasis on numerical and graphical methods.
 This new edition of a bestseller has been updated with new sections on non-linear associations, strategies for model selection, and a Postface on good statistical practice.

-Data Extractors: to create your own database by aggregating big data from websites.
+Data Extractors: to create your own database by aggregating big data from websites

 Data Export Format: Excel, HTML, CSV, JSON, and Databases

 Octoparse is the best free web data extractor with comprehensive features, which supports extracting almost all kinds of data from the websites.
 There are two kinds of applied mode - Wizard Mode and Advanced Mode - for non-programmers to quickly get used to Octoparse.

 Moreover, its Cloud Extraction enables to run the scraper in the cloud and save the data in Octoparse cloud, which could empower everyone access to scraping dynamic information in real-time.
 Not only providing SaaS, but Octoparse also provides customization service for web scraper setup and data collection.

 Mozenda is a cloud web scraping service (SaaS) with useful utility features for data extraction.
 Mozenda Web Console is a web-based application that allows you to run your Agents (scrape projects), view and organize your results, and export or publish the extracted data to cloud storage such as Dropbox, Amazon and Microsoft Azue.
 Agent Builder is a Windows application used to build your data project.